Personal Services Available to Home Users

 Microsoft's Safety & Security Center Web page

 1Information Technology does not endorse nor support every aspect of the checklist provided at the site listed above, but the concepts are applicable for many home computer users.
 The opinions of the author are theirs alone and do not represent the opinions of the University of Wyoming nor Information Technology.
 UW Information Technology does not support the use of personal firewalls when using VPN to access University resources.
 Specific configurations of the Outlook email client may not be compatible with UW servers.
-Please check with your user consultant before incorporating any changes into your Outlook email client at home.

 The resources described on this page are for home users only.
 IT user consultants will assist you with your office computer to ensure secure environments through antivirus, browser settings, Windows Updates, and environmental configurations to help protect institutionally owned computers.